☆ 1 Magnitude

 2011 Great East Japan earthquake and Tsunami Richter scale : M9

 1995 Hanshin Awaji earthquake ： M7

 1923 Great Kanto earthquake ： M 7.9

 1855 Ansei Edo earthquake ： after the time when the black ships arrived from US

 1782 Temmei Odawara earthquake

-In 1596 while Hideyoshi was building a big castle in Fushimi near Kyoto, it was hit by a big earthquake, and the castle collapsed.
-At this time more than 20,000 people died in Kyoto.
+In 1596 while Hideyoshi was constructing a big castle in Fushimi near Kyoto, it was hit by a big earthquake, and the castle collapsed.
+More than 20,000 people died in Kyoto.

 In a word

-“Magnitude” is the power of the earthquake itself, and “Shindo (seismic intensity)” is the shaking that we feel in each place.
+“Magnitude” is the power of an earthquake itself and “Shindo (seismic intensity)” shows how much shaking there is in each place.